toutpt/plonetheme.jqueryui/README.rst

 Introduction
 ============

-This add-on is more than just a plone theme.
-It integrate the JQueryUI css framework in Plone and add the ability to manage your jqueryui themes (create remove update).
+This add-on integrates the JQueryUI css framework in Plone and add the ability

 JQueryUI javascript is already available with collective.js.jqueryui package.